Edujugon/node-parallelizer/README.md

 It uses the Lambda function environment `/tmp` folder to create the required module that runs in the child.

-When you call the `createChildProcessFromFile` method outside of the Lambda handler function, it will reuse the child processes across the different invocations within a Lambda instance, improving performance.
+When you call the `parallelizerFunction` method outside of the Lambda handler function, it will reuse the child processes across the different invocations within a Lambda instance, improving performance.
 Furthermore, if the package detects a disconnection of any of the child processes, it will recreate it automatically without affecting the execution.

 ## Installation
 To add this package to your dependency list, run: